-Have students read Genesis 12:1-5 from their Bibles.
+Have students read Genesis 12:1-5 from their Scripture sheet.
+(In most cases InWord includes the Scripture verses with the student pages or on separate Scripture sheets.
+However, you may prefer to have students look up Scripture using their own Bibles.
+With middle school students we recommend reading the passages as a group.)
 Invite students to look for the following as they read the passage: